Essay Prize in Informal Logic/Critical Thinking/Argumentation Theory

 - There are no restrictions on authorship.
 Authors need not be members of AILACT.

 - Previously unpublished papers, and papers published or accepted for publication between January 1, 2015 and September 1, 2018 are eligible.
-Maximum length: 6,000 words.
+Maximum length: 6,000 words (exclusive of footnotes and references).

-- The jury members for the 2018 AILACT essay prize, approved by the AILACT Board of Directors, are are Marianne Doury, Researcher at the National Centre for Scientific Research (CNRS), Paris; Christopher Tindale, Professor of Philosophy, University of Windsor; David Sherry, Department of Philosophy, Northern Arizona University.
-The decision of the jury is final.
+- The jury members for the 2018 AILACT essay prize, approved by the AILACT Board of Directors, are Marianne Doury, Researcher at the National Centre for Scientific Research (CNRS), Paris; Christopher Tindale, Professor of Philosophy, University of Windsor; David Sherry, Department of Philosophy, Northern Arizona University.
+The jury’s decision is final.

 - To submit a paper, attach a PDF (preferred) or MS Word or RTF document to an email with AILACT ESSAY ENTRY on the “subject” line and send it to Derek Allen (firstname.lastname@example.org) with a covering note giving your name and a mailing address.
 Please send the paper ready for blind-reviewing (the author not identified on the paper or file containing the paper or in the description of the document’s properties that is part of the file, and self-identifying references removed from the text, notes and references).
 Each page after the first should be numbered.

-- For further information about the essay prize, please contact Derek Allen at email@example.com.
+- For further information about the essay prize, contact Gilbert Plumer (email@example.com).
+For information about AILACT, visit our web site: https://ailact.wordpress.com/.

 *The prize-winning paper, and any “honourable mention” paper, will be eligible for consideration for publication in Informal Logic if it has not already been published or accepted or committed for publication elsewhere and is not under consideration for publication elsewhere, and if the author consents to its consideration for publication in Informal Logic.
 The editors of Informal Logic will arrange for blind review of the paper if these conditions are met.
 The author will be expected to revise the paper in light of the reviewers’ suggestions, or to justify not doing so.